Skip to main content

 Passing Arguments

-Arguments are passed to a used component using the is keyword.
+Any component use that passes data uses a parenthesized named-argument block.
 The argument name comes first, followed by is, followed by the value:

-When more than one argument is passed, they are separated by a comma:
+When more than one argument is passed, they are separated by a comma inside the block:

-This syntax is consistent with the rest of the WORDS language.
-The is keyword assigns a value.
-The same keyword is used for comparisons in conditional expressions — context determines which role it plays.
+All call arguments are named; WORDS does not use positional arguments.
+The same is keyword is used for comparisons in conditional expressions, where context determines which role it plays.

 Conditional Mounting